 Chances are, now that you’ve started reading this post, you’re probably imagining Morgan Freeman narrating it.
 While this soothing, informative voice has narrated many movies before, it wasn’t until 2005’s March of the Penguins that this actor really became known for his narrating ability.
 This doesn’t mean that Morgan Freeman can’t act; in fact, it’s quite to the contrary.
-Having acted for over 50 years, Morgan Freeman has been in some of the most celebrated films of the late 20th Century.
-From Best Pictures like Million Dollar Baby (2004) and Unforgiven (1992), to cult classics like The Shawshank Redemption (1994) and Se7en (1995), Morgan Freeman has been in a lot of films (even including some less successful ones).
-This week’s two films examine two different sides of Morgan Freeman’s career.
+Having performed for over 50 years, Morgan Freeman has been in some of the most celebrated films of the late 20th Century.
+From Best Pictures like Million Dollar Baby (2004) and Unforgiven (1992) to cult classics like The Shawshank Redemption (1994) and Se7en (1995), Morgan Freeman has been in a lot of films (even including some less-successful ones).
+This week’s two movies examine two different sides of Morgan Freeman’s career.

 Now You See Me

 For the last 30 years, Morgan Freeman has been in a movie almost every year (with the exceptions being 1986 and 1999).
 Recently, he has been in multiple films, sometimes appearing in up to five different movies a year.
 Considering that most actors decrease their amount of work as they get older, Morgan Freeman has aged so gracefully and fits so many roles flawlessly that it would almost be stupid to stop acting at this point.
 And even though he is doing more narration work on this end of his career, he still manages to get key roles in film franchises.
 Most notably, he portrayed Lucius Fox, Batman’s equipment and tech support guru, in Christopher Nolan’s Dark Knight saga.
 Another great fit for him was playing Nelson Mandela in Invictus (2009), an obvious choice considering his close resemblance to the South African leader.